 Southern Atolls

-Because resorts in the Maldives attract a wide variety of travelers, Maldives surf resorts don’t meet the typical definition of a surf resort where the property and the majority of guests revolve around surfing.
-In the Maldives, there aren’t really resorts dedicated to surfing, rather, you’ll find luxury resorts with access to nearby waves (and a few properties have an exclusive wave breaking off the resort’s island).
+Because resorts in the Maldives attract a wide variety of travelers, Maldives “surf resorts” don’t meet the definition of a typical surf resort where the property and the majority of guests revolve around surfing.
+In the Maldives, there aren’t many resorts dedicated to surfing.
+Rather, you’ll find luxury resorts with access to nearby waves (a few properties even have exclusive waves breaking off the islands).

 Epic surf trips made easy.